LADIES, WE'RE EXPLORING THE WORLD ON TWO WHEELS,

 I don't have a lot of dirt experience, what if I don't pass?

-All good!
+A: All good!
 With multiple levels of expeditions available, we can accommodate most skill sets.
 A Level 1 expedition will still be challenging and requires physical endurance and grit, but it won’t involve deep sand or single-track off-road terrain like a Level 2 or 3 expedition might.

 I've NEVER ridden before, is this for me?